 All new engineering students at Oklahoma State University are first admitted to the preprofessional school program.
-Regardless of previous background all new engineering students must enroll in ENGR 1111.
+Regardless of previous background all new engineering students must enroll in ENGR 1111, BAE 1012 (if the student plans to study biosystems engineering), or ARCH 1112 (if the student plans to study architectural engineering).
 New students who do not have a strong preparation in mathematics and science will be required to complete additional course work before enrolling in required courses in these subjects.
 Students transferring to preprofessional school from another major at OSU or University Academic Services must meet the same requirements for admission as a student transferring from another college or university.